jimeh/build-emacs-for-macos/README.md

 ```

 By default natively compiled `*.eln` files will be cached in
 `~/.emacs.d/eln-cache/`.
-If you want to customize that, simply add a new path as
+If you want to customize that, simply set a new path as
-the first element to the `comp-eln-load-path` variable.
+the first element of the `comp-eln-load-path` variable.
 The path string must end
 with a `/`.

 Also it seems somewhat common that some `*.eln` files are left behind with a